 Schools that offer this major: University of Maryland University College, Johns Hopkins University, University of Nevada, Reno, California State University San Marcos

 Job outlook: From the pharmaceutical industry to research laboratories to agricultural organizations, the opportunities for those with a biotech education are vast.
-Some possible career paths include biochemical engineer, environmental scientist, laboratory technician, or bioinformatician.
-California is home to the largest number of biotechnology firms in the country, according to the state's Employment Development Department.
-More than 2,300 biomedical companies were located there in 2011, employing nearly 153,000 workers.
+Some possible career paths include biochemical engineer, environmental scientist, laboratory technician, or bioinformatician..
+In 2016, 30 percent of all U.S.-based biotech IPOs were in Massachusetts.
+According to the San Francisco Center for Economic Development, California's biotech industry attracts the most venture capitalists investment in the country.

 Digital Forensics and Cyber Investigation

-Crime has gone digital, and in order to catch cyber thieves, we need a new breed of detective.
-In this major, students learn the technology behind data security, how to investigate and respond to cyber crimes, as well as aspects of business and law.
+Crime has gone digital, and in order to catch cyberthieves, we need a new breed of detectives.
+In this major, students can learn the technology behind data security, how to investigate and respond to cybercrimes, as well as aspects of business and law.

 Job outlook: It seems like almost everyday there is another huge data breach or hacking scandal in the headlines.
-Digital forensic scientists and cyber investigators are called in to help find the culprits and come up with solutions to prevent crimes like identity theft, cyber attacks, and more.
-According to Inc.com, digital forensics is a "billion-dollar market that's growing fast."
+Digital forensic scientists and cyber investigators are called in to help find the culprits and come up with solutions to prevent crimes like identity theft, cyberattacks, and more.
+According to Transparency Market Research, the global digital forensics market is estimated to be worth $6.65 billion by 2025.
 Employment opportunities may come from large corporations or even government agencies.

 Assisted Reproductive Technology

-New advances in reproductive medicine have created a growing need for grads with the specific health care and laboratory skills needed to perform delicate procedures such as artificial insemination and fertility medication.
-Those majoring or specializing in ART study topics like clinical embryology, get hands on experience producing in vitro bovine embryos, and learn how to work in a reproduction laboratory and use specialized equipment.
+Advances in reproductive medicine have created a growing need for grads with the specific health care and laboratory skills needed to perform delicate procedures such as artificial insemination and fertility medication.
+Those majoring or specializing in ART study topics like clinical embryology, get hands-on experience producing in vitro bovine embryos, and learn how to work in a reproduction laboratory and use specialized equipment.

-Schools that offer this major: The University of Nottingham (UK), Colorado State University, University of Dundee (Scotland)
+Schools that offer this major: Eastern Virginia Medical School, Colorado State University, University of Kentucky

-Job outlook: Just as most specialized health care professions provide strong job security and salary potential, a career in assisted reproductive technology is no different.
+Job outlook: Just as most specialized health care professions can provide strong job security and salary potential, a career in assisted reproductive technology is no different.
 Whether you choose a clinical or research setting, a degree that specializes in this field could open a lot of doors.
-According to the Centers for Disease Control and Prevention, 1.5 percent of all infants born in the United States in 2013 were conceived using ART.
+According to the Centers for Disease Control and Prevention, 1.7 percent of all infants born in the United States in 2015 were conceived using ART.

 No matter what major you choose to pursue, it's important to do your research beforehand to learn what each program of study requires and the career paths it could lead to.
-Choosing a cutting-edge major might limit your school options, but it may also position you to get in on the ground floor of hot new career fields.
+Choosing a major in a pioneering field might limit your school options, but it may also position you to get in on the ground floor of exciting new career fields.